-Explainable artificial intelligence (XAI) models are AI systems whose learned algorithms and outputs can be trusted and understood by users.
-In this paper, we suggest an XAI method in the context of Topic Modeling, that allows the user to understand how he is classified by the AI system.
+Explainable artificial intelligence (XAI) models are artificial intelligence (AI) systems whose learned algorithms and outputs can be trusted and understood by users.
+In this paper, we suggest an XAI method in the context of topic modeling that allows users to understand how they are classified by an AI system.
 Our proposed method yields high-accuracy results.
-This results of a better understanding and awareness of the user, of how the system classifies his preferences, and therefore the user can control and adjust the recommendations he receives from the AI system
+This provides a better understanding and awareness for users of how the system classifies their preferences, and therefore users can control and adjust the recommendations they receive from the AI system.

-Keywords: XAI; Topic modeling; Classification;
+Keywords: XAI; Topic modeling; Classification.

 Introduction

-Audience and users targeting has become one of the leading subjects both for research and marketing purposes.
+Audience and user targeting has become one of the leading subjects, both for research and marketing purposes.

-With the enormous (and increasing) amounts of personal data being collected, an opportunity raised for marketing managers: personalizing the ads and content for each individual user, thus increasing their efficiency and revenue [1].
-In order to personalize the ads, there is a need for user targeting algorithms which use artificial intelligence (AI), particularly machine learning (ML) [2], in order to classify or cluster subjects.
+With the enormous (and increasing) amounts of personal data being collected, an opportunity arises for marketing managers: personalizing advertisements (henceforth ads) and content for each individual user, thus increasing the efficiency of and revenue from these items [1].
+In order to personalize ads, there is a need for user-targeting algorithms, which use artificial intelligence (AI), particularly machine learning (ML) [2], in order to classify or cluster subjects.

-Artificial intelligence can be defined as a set of capabilities given to a machine to mimic human intelligence in its responses or actions [3].
-The harder it is to distinguish between the real human reactions to the machine’s reaction - the better the artificial intelligence [4].
+AI can be defined as a set of capabilities given to a machine to mimic human intelligence in its responses or actions [3].
+The harder it is to distinguish between real human actions and the machine’s actions, the better the AI [4].

 The learning process in AI is called machine learning (ML), which is generally divided into three main methods: supervised learning, unsupervised learning, and reinforcement learning [5].
 Supervised learning requires a labeled input (i.e., input and its corresponding output) that the machine uses for building an optimal mathematical model.
-On the other hand, unsupervised learning does not require any intervention but to enter the data.
-Next, the machine clusters the data to groups based on a chosen algorithm.
-Reinforcement learning means that for each prediction or outcome the algorithm generates, it will be “rewarded” or “punished”, depending on the desirable outcome, thus improving predictions [3].
+In contrast, unsupervised learning does not require any intervention beyond providing the input data (no labels are provided); the machine clusters the data into groups based on a chosen algorithm.
+Reinforcement learning means that for each prediction or outcome the algorithm generates, it will be “rewarded” or “punished,” depending on the desirable outcome, thus improving its predictions [3].

 Nowadays, Big Data offers new opportunities for those who seek to perfect their user-targeted content [6].
 Big Data refers to the exponential and ongoing growth of data being created [7].
-Big Data differs from “regular” (or “small”) data by being unstructured and too huge to be handled by regular database software [8].
-Extracting useful insights or conclusions from the data is referred as “Data mining” [3].
+Big Data differs from regular (or “small”) data by being unstructured and/or too huge to be handled by regular database software [8].
+Extracting useful insights or conclusions from the data is referred to as “data mining” [3].

-Well-known algorithms for dealing with data are classification methods.
-Classification is a supervised learning problem, that requires a classifier which is basically the protocol for the machine to classify by.
-A classifier is created by “training” the ML algorithm with labeled data..
-Then, when a new un-labeled input data is given, the classification algorithm is expected to classify it accurately [9, 10].
+A well-known group of algorithms for dealing with data are classification methods.
+Classification is a supervised learning problem that requires a classifier, which is basically the protocol by which the machine can classify.
+A classifier is created by “training” the ML algorithm with labeled data.
+Then, when a new unlabeled input dataset is presented, the classification algorithm is expected to classify it accurately [9, 10].

-Clustering is another data mining technique, which is an unsupervised learning method.
+Clustering is another data mining technique and is an unsupervised learning method.
 Clustering means grouping unlabeled data into clusters, where each cluster has its own common ground.
 There are several types of clustering, such as hierarchical clustering, which generates the next cluster based on previously generated clusters, and partitional clustering, which generates all clusters simultaneously [11].